open-organization/open-org-definition/open_org_maturity_model.md

 - Leaders maintain at least one clear and direct channel for receiving feedback from others, who feel comfortable using it

-- People share materials, but only when asked to, and typically via private channels or discussions
+- When people share materials, they do so via private channels or discussions

 - Organization encourages leaders to be conscious of voices not present in dialog and to actively seek them out for inclusion